 In this study, Fredy was assisted by students and several lecturers from inside and outside ITS according to the skills needed to complete the project.
 Through the team’s hard work, in particular, Fredy hopes this method can be used as a standard method.
 “In general I hope the results of this research can be utilized and help people,” he concluded. (meg/rev/ITS Public Relations)

-ITS Campus, ITS News – The COVID-19 pandemic affected the digital transformation of the education world.
-But with the
+ITS Campus, ITS News – The Covid-19 pandemic period is not an obstacle to ignite the enthusiasm of the